ZaymonFC/Zaymon.dev/content/blog/Refactor-Boolean-Book-Keeping/index.md.md

 title: Refactoring Boolean Book Keeping with the Help of F#
 date: "2020-06-17 15:04:29"
 author: Zaymon Foulds-Cook
+description: Stop the mental gymnastics of boolean state management
 ---

 ## The Problem